Understanding Workflows (Flows)

 |---|---|

-| Agent | Runs an AI agent with input/output |
+| Agent | Runs an AI agent with input/output mapping and optional worktree isolation |

-| Wait | Pauses for human approval or input |
+| Wait | Pauses for human approval, user input, or a timeout |

-| Parallel | Splits into multiple branches |
+| Parallel | Splits into multiple concurrent branches |

-| Merge | Joins branches back together |
+| Merge | Joins branches with strategy: wait for all, any, or first |

-| Ticket Action | Creates or updates tickets |
+| Ticket Action | Creates, updates, comments, labels, or links resources on tickets |

-| Transform | Modifies data between steps |
+| Transform | Modifies data using jq queries, templates, or scripts |

 Connections